Terje Rypdal: Odyssey – In Studio & In Concert (ECM 2136-38)

 Engineer: Peter Laenger

-The Metamorphosen of Richard Strauss (1864-1949) make for a formidable opener.
+The Metamorphosen of Richard Strauss (1864-1949) makes for a formidable opener.
 This study in strings was dedicated to the great Paul Sacher and penned as the doors of the Second World War were closing.
 In light of its circumstances, one can hardly resist reading an almost Wagnerian shade of grey into its opening gestures, tinged as they are with a certain disillusionment with reality.
 The music is constantly finding itself through a blurring of conflict and resolution.
 It is a hall of mirrors where self-awareness is an understatement, in which every vague pizzicato turns the mirrors to new angles.
 The solo instruments don’t so much arise out of this swirling mass as glint off them.
 The double bass lines are especially overwhelming, while the violin becomes a looping sentiment curled ever so gently around the throat of trauma.
 It is as if a single molten thread were running through it, our vision of it but one of countless beads strung along its path.
 It finds its peace in little dissonances, casting a critical eye on platitudes, and in that way one finds perhaps only in Schubert recedes into the foreground.
 It is the flow not of water, but of the algae that visualizes the current’s direction.
 Lovingly played by the Kremerata Baltica and conducted by Simon Rattle, this performance shows Rattle’s eclectic talents in the raw, turning over as he does the sweltering underbelly of this piece.
 He is an ideal choice, for he knows how to make the lush feel like a drop in the bucket.
 He sees what the music nests itself in and works his baton around and through every twig.
 One of ECM’s finest live recordings.

 Although Olivier Messiaen (1909-1992) composed his Trois petites Liturgies de la Présence Divine not long before Strauss’s Metamorphosen, its register could hardly be more different.
 Where the latter is a meditation on memorial, Messiaen’s aural triptych is an unfolding flower of light.
 The synaesthetic Frenchman has brought a profound imagination into palpable dimensions here.
 A wistful combination of piano, strings, and women’s voices opens the first liturgy, each the side to a nebulous triangle of forces.
 The agitations at the keyboard are like a broken crystal, drawing its light from vocal lamentations.
 The violin seems to rise with a spindly charm that is as alluring as it is self-destructive.
 We get the internal musings of an ondes Martenot, as well as various percussive accents falling like stardust in the religious imagination.
 In the second liturgy, jubilation quickly turns into a discomforting beauty, the piano jumping from a subterranean crawl to unmarked flight in but a fluttering of the keys.
 The third unravels a chant into its constituent lines, each an iridescent tether to sentiments performed rather than spoken.
 Passages of transcendence sit somehow comfortably alongside dips into magma, ending in a brushstroke of heavenly choirs.

-Discs 2/3 (originally Edition Lockenhaus Vols.
-1 & 2, ECM New Series 1304/05)
+Discs 2/3 (originally Vols 1 & 2, ECM New Series 1304/05)

 Gidon Kremer violin